streamflowmaster/Deep-Spectral-Component-Filtering-DSCF-/README.md

 The code for detail downstream tasks is coming soon after the manuscript is formally published.

 # directory notation
-utils： the file fold contains general pretraining model weights and usage tools.
+utils： The file fold contains general pretraining model weights and usage tools.
+Preprocessing: The file fold contains scripts for preprocessing, source files, and results of infrared paraffin removal and SERS NPs removal.
+quantify: The file fold contains scripts for quantification and spectral data to be quantified.
+ComFilE: The file fold contains scripts and results for the Component Filtering Explanation.